- Chrome's great features and options are designed to enhance your browsing experience.

-- When you add wallpaper to the New Tab page, select the fill to screen option shown in the snapshot below to ensure the background image doesn’t leave any blank space.
+- Select the fill to screen option shown to ensure the background image doesn’t leave any blank space

-- You can also adjust the scale of the image by entering alternative values in the Scale text box.
+- Adjust the scale of the image by entering alternative values in the Scale text box.

-- To add a picture to the background frame, press the Choose Image button for Frame.
+- Press the Choose Image button for Frame.

-- Select the Colors tab to open the options shown directly below.
+- Next, select the Colors tab.
 There you can adjust the color scheme for the theme’s text and buttons.

-- Click the Tab Text color palette square to open the palette in the snapshot directly below.
+- Click the Tab Text color palette to open the palette.

-- When you’ve set up a completed theme, select the Pack tab shown in the shot directly below.
+- When you’ve set up a completed theme, select the Pack tab.

 - Press the Pack and Install button to add the new theme to Chrome.

-- Click the Add theme button to further confirm and add the custom theme to Google Chrome.
+- Click the Add theme button to confirm.

-- If you ever need to revert back to your browser’s default theme, click the Customize Google Chrome button at the top right of the browser.
+- Click the Customize Google Chrome button at the top right of the browser.